-(1) An application for registration as a candidate planner, technical planner or professional planner must be substantially in the form published for such purposes on the website.

-- (2) When registering as a candidate planner, registration will happen in one of the subcategories established through these rules, i.e. sub-category candidate planner ( student) and candidate planner. - (3) An application for registration, contemplated in Rule 14(1), shall be accompanied by the documents prescribed for such purposes on the website. - (4) After registration of an Applicant in the relevant category, Council shall issue a registration certificate to such Applicant substantially in the form published for such purpose on the website. - (5) Council shall notify a prospective candidate planner (student) or candidate planner, technical planner or prospective professional planner of its decision on a substantially complete application for registration within 120 (one hundred and twenty) days after date of submission of a complete application for registration to the Registrar or, where an assessment (practical examination), contemplated in Rule 15 hereunder has to be undertaken by such Applicant, within 120 (one hundred and twenty) days after date of completion of the said assessment.
+- (1) An application for registration as a candidate planner, technical planner or professional planner must be substantially in the form published for such purposes on the website. - (2) When registering as a candidate planner, registration will happen in one of the subcategories established through these Rules, i.e. sub-category candidate planner (student) and candidate planner. - (3) An application for registration, contemplated in Rule 14(1), shall be accompanied by the documents prescribed for such purposes on the website. - (4) After registration of an applicant in the relevant category, Council shall issue a registration certificate to such applicant substantially in the form published for such purpose on the website. - (5) Council shall notify a prospective candidate planner (student) or candidate planner, prospective technical planner or prospective professional planner of its decision on a substantially complete application for registration within 120 (one hundred and twenty) days after date of submission of such application for registration to the Registrar or, where an assessment (practical examination), contemplated in Rule 16 hereunder has to be undertaken by such applicant, the applicant will be notified of such decision within 120 (one hundred and twenty) days after date of completion of the said assessment.